Hatstone/bobert-api/README.md

 ### POST

 `/bobert-api/create-problem`: Returns the ID of the created Problem and an HTTP status.
-Body of the request must contain a Problem object formatted exactly as shown above.
+Body of the request must contain a Problem object formatted exactly as shown above (minus portionCorrect).

 ## Submissions